Living-with-machines/image-search/README.md

-# image-search
+#  Image search with 🤗 datasets

-Materials for a workshop on image search for heritage data.
+Materials for a workshop on image search with a focus on heritage data.
 The workshop is based on a blog post [Image search with 🤗 datasets](https://huggingface.co/blog/image-search-datasets) but goes into a *little* bit more detail.

 ## Contents
 - The [Slides](image_search.pdf) is used to introduce [🤗 `datasets`](https://huggingface.co/docs/datasets/index), [`sentence-transformers`](https://www.sbert.net/index.html), and [CLIP](https://openai.com/blog/clip/ as well as giving a broader conceptual overview of image search, embeddings and concluding with some discussion of ethical considerations about deployment.